Two-step nilpotent Leibniz algebras: Abstract

 \section{Abstract}

 In this paper we give a complete classification of two-step nilpotent Leibniz algebras in terms of Kronecker modules associated with pairs of bilinear forms.
 In particular, we describe the complex and the real case of the indecomposable \emph{Heisenberg Leibniz algebras} as a generalization of the classical $(2n+1)-$dimensional Heisenberg Lie algebra $\mathfrak{h}_{2n+1}$.
-Then we use the Leibniz algebras - Lie local racks correspondence proposed by S. Covez to globally integrate the two-step nilpotent Leibniz algebras.
+Then we use the Leibniz algebras - Lie local racks correspondence proposed by S.\ Covez to show that nilpotent real Leibniz algebras have always a global integration.
 As an application, we integrate the indecomposable nilpotent real Leibniz algebras with one-dimensional commutator ideal.
 We also show that every Lie quandle integrating a Leibniz algebra is induced by the conjugation of a Lie group and the Leibniz algebra is the Lie algebra of that Lie group.